Active regeneration instead of full throttle – the shortcut to real performance

 - 4 min. reading time

-I originally come from a management consultancy background.
-My everyday life was fast, dense, demanding and involved a lot of sitting.
-And my balance was sport.
-Squash, tournaments, climbing, cave diving, strength training.
-The main thing was intensive.
+I originally come from a management consulting background.
+My everyday life was fast-paced, intense, demanding, and involved a lot of sitting.
+And my way of balancing that out was sport.
+Squash, tournaments, climbing, cave diving, weight training.
+The main thing was that it was intense.
 Warming up?
-I didn't bother.
-I warmed up while playing anyway.
-My regeneration consisted of a short bike ride or some stretching, little alcohol, lots of sleep and a healthy diet.
+I didn't bother with that.
+I warmed up anyway while playing.
+My recovery consisted of a short cool-down or some stretching, little alcohol, plenty of sleep, and a healthy diet.
 That should be enough, right?

-It has all worked very well over the years.
+All of this worked very well for many years.
 Nevertheless, I was never really satisfied with my performance.
-My body let me down, especially at tournaments.
-I was extremely nervous, could hardly breathe and therefore couldn't perform at my best.
+My body let me down, especially during tournaments.
+I was extremely nervous, could hardly breathe, and was therefore unable to perform at my best.
 In those moments, I was extremely frustrated and angry with myself.
-The game also had the corresponding results - mostly losing.
+The game also had the corresponding results – I usually lost.
 What frustrated me the most was that I could play for hours in training and was full of energy.

-I tried a lot of things: Breathing techniques, mental training, visualization exercises, coaching - nothing really helped.
+I tried many things: breathing techniques, mental training, visualization exercises, coaching—nothing really helped.

-My aha moment: my body and my mind were not ready for performance.
+My moment of realization: My body and mind were not ready for performance at all.

-Sonja made me realize that I was neither mentally nor physically at my core.
+Through Sonja, I realized that I was neither mentally nor physically centered.

-I had a hollow back, my right side was overloaded and my shoulders and head were pulled forward.
-Before that, I had never really thought about how my posture affected my performance - let alone that my posture also had an impact on my emotions.
+I had a hollow back, the right side was overloaded, and my shoulders and head were pulled forward.
+I had never really thought about how my posture affected my performance before—let alone that posture also has an impact on my emotions.

-In addition, I was always surprised when I suddenly had an injury that didn't seem to get better for ages.
-I was convinced that I could "compensate".
-But balancing is not just more exercise and training.
-Balancing means releasing tension and regaining your center.
+In addition, I was always surprised when I suddenly had an injury that felt like it would never get better.
+Yet I was convinced that I was creating "balance."
+But balance is not simply more exercise and training.
+Balance means releasing tension and regaining your center.

 The fascination of the body – it always adapts

-The moment when I first became aware of what active regeneration can achieve changed me forever.
-A single targeted regeneration exercise - and my performance was better, I was more upright and my breathing was freer.
+The moment I first consciously realized what active regeneration can achieve changed me forever.
+A single targeted regeneration exercise—and my performance improved, I felt more upright, and my breathing was freer.

-I have understood: The body always wants to return to the ideal.
-It just needs it:
+I understand: the body always wants to return to its ideal state.
+All it needs is:

 a frame